spotify/SpotifyLogin/README.md

 # SpotifyLogin
 SpotifyLogin is a Swift 4 Framework for authenticating with the Spotify API.

-Usage of this Framework is bound under the [Developer Terms of Use](https://developer.spotify.com/developer-terms-of-use/).
+Usage of this framework is bound under the [Developer Terms of Use](https://developer.spotify.com/developer-terms-of-use/).

 ## Usage